muobaidat/Network-Firewall/Attack_Part2.md

 https://github.com/SeattleTestbed/docs/blob/master/Programming/PythonVsRepyV2.md

 ### Message format for communication attempt
-The attack programs will include the simulated application protocol in the first 2 characters of the message and a source port number in the following 5 characters.
+The attack programs will include an application protocol in the first 2 characters of the message and a source port number in the following 5 characters.
 Any further characters in the message are optional.

 An example message with an application protocol of HT and port of 87654 is below.

 HT87654HELLO0000

 ## Trust Definitions
-In this simulation, the following values represent trusted sources.
+In this project, the following values represent trusted sources.

 ### TRUSTED